-PR/SM enables the resources of a single physical machine to be divided between distinct, predefined logical machines called "logical partitions".
-Each logical partition is a domain of execution, and is considered to be a subject capable of running a conventional system control program (SCP) such as z/OS, z/VM, OS/390, MVS/ESA, VM/ESA, TPF or Linux.
-A logical partition can have different access modes and states which are described in [7], chapter 2.2.
+PR/SM is a hardware facility that enables the resources of a single physical machine to be divided between distinct, predefined logical machines called "logical partitions".
+Each logical partition is a domain of execution, and is considered to be a subject capable of running a conventional system control program (SCP) such as such as z/OS[TM], z/VM[TM], VIF, VM/ESA[®], VSE/ESA[TM], TPF or LINUX.

 A Hardware Management Console (HMC) / Support Element (SE) workplace is used as a window to start tasks for monitoring and operating the CPC.
-A user mode determines which tasks and controls can be used.
-Not all tasks are available for each user mode.
-The following modes are available:
+A user ID determines which tasks and controls can be used.
+Not all tasks are available for each user ID.
+The following predefined default user IDs are available:

-Operator A person with Operator authority typically performs basic system startup and shutdown operations using predefine procedures.
+User ID Description Operator A person with Operator authority typically performs basic system startup and shutdown operations using predefine procedures.
 Advanced Operator A person with Advanced Operator authority possesses Operator authority plus the ability to perform some additional recovery and maintenance tasks.
 System Programmer A person with System Programmer authority has the ability to customize the system in order to determine its operation.
 Access Administrator A person with Access Administrator authority has the ability to create, modify, or delete user profiles for the user modes on the Hardware Management Console or for service mode on the support element.
 A user profile consists of a user identification, password, and user mode.
 Service Representative A person with Service Representative authority has access to tasks related to the repair and maintenance of the system.